nasa-gibs/onearth/doc/config_remote_layers.md

 # How It Works
 The `oe_configure_remote_layers.py` script is used to read a special layer configuration file (described in the next section) which will read a remote GetCapabilities or GetTileService file.
-For all of the layers found in the remote GetCapabilties file, except for those specified to be excluded in the layer configuration file, a layer XML file will be created in the staging directories as defined in the environment configuration file.
+For all of the layers found in the remote GetCapabilties file that match (or don't match) provided layer inclusion and exclusion filters in the layer configuration file, a layer XML file will be created in the staging directories as defined in the environment configuration file.
 When OnEarth goes to configure its layers, it will incorporate those layer XML files like it would any regular layer.

 # Configuration